Lois sur les drones pour les parcs nationaux aux États-Unis : règles pour les dépliants

 Is there a certification or permit process to legally operate a drone in National Parks?

 Imagine traversing the skies with drone technology.
-Unfortunately, there's no existing permit process or drone training specific to national parks.
+Unfortunately, there’s no existing permit process or formation sur les drones specific to national parks.
 Drone ethics mandate respecting these protected spaces by not flying your drones there.

 How are these drone laws enforced in National Parks?